BroadleafCommerce/BroadleafCommerce/README.md

 Support
 =======
 Broadleaf commerce offers [commercial support and training](http://broadleafcommerce.com/services) which can also include professional services.
-Community support is offered through the [Broadleaf forums](http://forum.broadleafcommerce.org) or [our GitHub issues](https://github.com/BroadleafCommerce/BroadleafCommerce).
+Community support is offered through the [Broadleaf forums](http://forum.broadleafcommerce.org) and/or [our GitHub issues](https://github.com/BroadleafCommerce/BroadleafCommerce).

 Key Features and Technologies
 =============================

 ### Spring Framework
 Spring is the enterprise Java platform on which BroadleafCommerce is based.
 It provides numerous features, including dependency injection and transaction control.

 ### Security
 Spring Security provides a robust security framework for controlling authentication and authorization at both the code and page level and is utilized by BroadleafCommerce for access control.

 ### Persistence
 JPA and Hibernate represent the BroadleafCommerce ORM infrastructure for